Jeffrey Obrow

 Jeffrey Obrow is an American film director and a professor at USC School of Cinematic Arts.
 He has also produced many music videos with Propaganda Films.

 Career

-Obrow's first project, The Dorm That Dripped Blood, was underfinanced but through that low budget a new type of horror movie trope emerged by accident (flashlit basements).
+Obrow's first project, The Dorm That Dripped Blood, was written & directed by Stephen Carpenter, who shot the film as his undergraduate project thesis at UCLA.
+Carpenter brought Obrow in as a producer and co-director.